 at the same time on a double solenoid valve constructed

 like this one in which solenoids are mechanically

 coupled to opposite ends of a common spool.

-to make certain that the operator, through accident, cannot energize both solenoids simultaneously.
+Careful attention should be given to electrical circuit design to make certain that the operator, through accident, cannot energize both solenoids simultaneously.

 3. Too Rapid Cycling